susanndelgado/ANIMATE_MODULAR/readme.md

 data-animation="fadeInLeftBig"
 ```

-## BELOW ARE SOME OF MY USES FOR EXAMPLES
+## BELOW ARE SOME OF MY USES FOR REFERENCE
 __CALL EXAMPLE USING FLEXSLIDER:__
 ```javascript
  $('.slide .caption .slide-ele').hide().css('display:none;');